sovity/edc-ce/README.md

 `EDC_OAUTH_CLIENT_ID: 7X:7Y:...:B2:94:keyid:6A:2B:...:28:80`

 ### How do you get the SKI and AKI of a p12 and how do you convert it to a jks?
-There are two ways to generate the SKI/AKI and jks file.
-You can use a script (if you're on WSL or Linux) or use KeyStore Explorer to manually generate them.
+You can use a script (if you're on WSL or Linux) to generate the SKI, AKI and jks file.

-#### Option 1: With script
+0. Make sure you're on Linux or on a WSL bash console and have openssl and keytool installed
-1. Open your bash console in the resources/docs directory
+1. Navigate in the console to the resources/docs directory
-2. Run the script ``./get_client.sh [filepath].p12 [password]`` and substitute [filepath] to the certificate filepath and [password] to the certificate password
+2. Run the script ``./get_client.sh [filepath].p12 [password]`` and substitute [filepath] to the p12 certificate filepath and [password] to the certificate password
-3. The jks file will be generated in the same folder as your p12 file and the SKI/AKI combination is printed out in the console
+3. The jks file will be generated in the same folder as your p12 file and the SKI/AKI combination is printed out in the console.

-#### Option 2: Manually with KeyStore Explorer
-Here we show the way via the tool `KeyStore Explorer` (https://github.com/kaikramer/keystore-explorer) using Windows, for direct commands see other examples online.

-1. Convert the `p12` to a `jks`
-- Open the `p12` in the KeyStore Explorer by entering the password
-- `File` -> `Save as` -> Select `KeyStore Files` at `Files of Type` -> Directly save the file again as file of type `KeyStore Files` with a `.jks` extension in its name under `File Name`, e.g. `keystore.jks`
-2. Get SKI and AKI
-- Right-click on the KeyPair in KeyStore Explorer -> `Export` -> `Export Certificate Chain` -> Confirm the dialog with `Export` Button
-- Double-click on the certificate under the specified storage path (Windows Certificate Manager opens)
-- Under the `Details` section you will find the details about
-    - `AKI` (Authority Key Identifier, dt.: Stellenschlüsselkennung) and
-    - `SKI` (Subject Key Identifier, dt.: Schlüsselkennung des Antragstellers)
-- Finally, the identifiers itself have to be manually combined into the required format `SKI:keyid:AKI` with upper case letters and colon separator (see the above example of the client-ID):
+Copy the SKI:AKI combination and use it to start the EDC (optionally also save it to your password manager).

 ## License
 This project is licensed under the Apache License 2.0 - see [here](LICENSE) for details.